CP-TSAI/perception-pr2/WRITEUP.md

 - Lastly, to separate the table from the objects at the table top I use an algorithm called **RANSAC** or **RANDOM SAMPLE CONSENSUS**.
 This algorithm identify points in your dataset that belong to a particular model.
-You can learn more about RANSAC here: https://www.youtube.com/watch?v=1YNjMxxXO-E The max distance I used is 0.01 which is the distance threshold from away from the ideal perfect plane model which I still consider as part of the model.
+You can learn more about RANSAC here: https://www.youtube.com/watch?v=1YNjMxxXO-E The max distance I used is 0.01.
+This is the distance threshold from away from the ideal perfect plane model which I still consider as part of the model.

 ## Cluster
 ![clusters](https://github.com/mithi/perception-pr2/blob/master/img/clusters.png)
--  To identify which points in a point cloud belong to the same object, I used **DBSCAN  Algorithm** (Density-Based Spatial Clustering of Applications with noise) aka Euclidian clustering to group points.
+-  To identify which points in a point cloud belong to the same object, I used the **DBSCAN  Algorithm** (Density-Based Spatial Clustering of Applications with noise) aka Euclidian clustering to group points.
     The idea is that if a particular point belongs to a cluster, it should be near to lots of other points in that cluster.
     The settings I used is largely based on trial and error.